 Miami, FL 33177

-This will be our 29th year for the 100% charity event for the Huntington’s Disease Triathlon.
+This will be our 29th year for the charity triathlon event for the Huntington’s Disease Triathlon (Sprint, Olympic, Duathlon, and Aquathon).
 Your money will go directly to research to help find a cure for this inherited degenerative brain disorder.
-The event will take place at Larry and Penny Thompson Park, 12451 SW 184th Street, Miami, FL 33177 on Sunday, February 23rd.
-Choose to race the shorter distance (SPRINT) or the longer distance (OLYMPIC) or make it a social event and join a RELAY team (up to 3 people).
-Enjoy the largest selection of post race refreshments while enjoying the festivities from the many volunteers who offer to come and help support this event.
+This event will take place at Larry and Penny Thompson Park, 12451 SW 184 Street, Miami, FL 33177 on Sunday, February 23, 2020.
+The event offers a large variety of foods and beverages available to all participants.

 Take US1 South or the Turnpike South to SW 184 Street (Eureka Drive).
 Go west on Eureka to SW 129th Avenue and follow the parking attendants for correct parking.
 There will be directional signs and personnel to assist with parking.
 After the start of the event all spectators will need to enter the park entrance at 184th (Eureka Drive) & 125th street (campground entrance)